As Vin Scully's death announced, Dodgers beat Giants 9-5 - WHIZ News

 The Giants played a tribute on their video board after the final out at Oracle Park, the stadium where in October 2016 Scully broadcast the final game of his 67 seasons with the Dodgers.
 He died Tuesday at age 94.

-“It was first-class by the Giants,” Dodgers manager Dave Roberts said.
-“It’s sort of an ëmotional roller-coaster and it was kind of a little subdued.”
+“It was first-class by the Giants,” Los Angeles manager Dave Roberts said.
+“After a big win, you feel good about it, but then you get presented with that.
+So it’s sort of an emotional roller coaster and it was kind of a little subdued.”

+The Dodgers paused their usual post-win celebration to gaze at the video board.

+“He was the best there ever was,” three-time Cy Young Award winner Clayton Kershaw said.
+“When you think about the Dodgers, there’s a lot of history here, and there are a lot of people who have come through.
+It’s just a storied franchise all the way around.
+But it almost starts with Vin, honestly.”

+“He was just a very unique, special human that the game of baseball was very lucky to have,” Dodgers third baseman Justin Turner said.

+Added Betts: “It’s just a tremendous loss, not just for the Dodgers but baseball in general.”

-Los Angeles won its six straight game over the Giants and improved the major leagues’ best record to 70-33.
+Los Angeles has won six straight over the Giants and improved the major leagues’ best record to 70-33.

 Tyler Anderson (12-1) won his fourth straight decision, Betts finished a triple shy of the cycle and Gavin Lux and Cody Bellinger drove in two runs apiece.
 Trea Turner and Austin Barnes added RBIs for Los Angeles, which has won six of its last seven games.